-Option 3.
-School staff undertake a face-to-face training Course in Allergy and Anaphylaxis Awareness 10710 NAT.
-Accredited for three years.
+School staff can also undertake face-to-face training course in First Aid Management of Anaphylaxis 22300VIC or Course in Allergy and Anaphylaxis Awareness 10710NAT formerly 10313NAT.

 St Mary's School staff will require all staff to participate in training to manage an anaphylaxis incident.
 The training should take place as soon as practicable after a student at risk of anaphylaxis enrols and, where possible, before the student's first day at school.